NeurodataWithoutBorders/matnwb/README.md

 This package provides two functions `generateCore` and `generateExtensions` that transform the yaml files that describe the schema into Matlab m-files.
 The generated code defines classes that reflect the types defined in the schema.
 Object attributes, relationships, and documentation are automatically generated to reflect the schema where possible.

-Once the code generation step is done, NWB objects can be read, constructed and written from the Matlab.
+Once the code generation step is done, NWB objects can be read, constructed and written from Matlab.

 ## Caveats